Free Missouri Public Records (Search Information Databases)

 State Search

 The Missouri Department of Corrections (MDOC) is the repository of criminal records in the state and manages state prisons in Missouri.
-The best way to locate a state prison inmate would be to utilize the Search Offender tool located on the MDOC website.
+The best way to locate a state prison inmate would be to utilize the Search Offender Tool located on the MDOC website.
 This system captures the Department of Corrections (DOC ID) or full names of the offender.

 The service is free to the public, and no account is required to register.

-To locate individuals who are on parole, requesters may use the Parole Search tool located on the MDOC site.
+To locate individuals who are on parole, requesters may use the Parole Search Tool located on the MDOC site.

 Federal Search

 There is one federal prison located in the state of Missouri and is maintained by the Bureau of Prisons (BOP).
 The BOP maintains a database of inmates that have been incarcerated or released after 1982 in federal prisons throughout the union.
-It has a Federal Prison Inmate Locator on its website that is free to use, and the requester searches either using name or inmate number.

 MO Vital Records: Free Marriage Records in Missouri